telimektar3/telimektar3/README.md

 - 👋 Hi, I’m @telimektar3, otherwise known as Tim.
-- 👀 I’m interested in developing ways to automate inefficiencies, create great solutions to problems, and exploring ways to improve mental health services through programming.
+- 👀 I’m interested in developing ways to automate inefficiencies, creating solutions to problems, and exploring ways to improve mental health services through programming.
 - 🌱 I’m currently learning Python and GitHub.
 - 💞️ I’m looking to collaborate on ways to make a new career out of my interests.
 - 📫 timmgoode@protonmail.com